ignite/cli/dev-env-setup.md

-# Set up your Starport development environment
+# Set up your Ignite CLI development environment

-To ensure you have a successful experience developing with Starport, make sure that your local system meets these technical requirements.
+To ensure you have a successful experience developing with Ignite CLI, make sure that your local system meets these technical requirements.

-Starport is supported for the following operating systems:
+Ignite CLI is supported for the following operating systems:

 - GNU/Linux
 - macOS